Lp600/prjranger/README.md

 # prjranger
-credit to my long time buddy @Blvckai. didn't have enough funding for hosting. still worked though.
+credit to my long time buddy @dollarveer. didn't have enough funding for hosting. still worked though.
 Unzip and configure to run.